SKAshwin/VaccineUptake/code/README.md

 * `cross_section.do` estimates several cross-sectional models of vaccine uptake by county (with different measures of uptake and different model specifications) and tests each of these models for heteroskedasticity.

+* `trend_overtime.do` measures the trend in the slopes of the main cross-sectional model over time (e.g. were more Democratic counties even more vaccinated, relatively, later in the pandemic).

 * `did_neighborcounty_naive.do` implements a difference-in-differences to measure the effects of the Colorado and Kentucky vaccine lottery, using their neighboring states' counties as untreatred units.
 The treated units are the counties of Colorado/Kentucky (done separately) that border the neighboring states, and similarly the untreated units are the neighbors' border counties.
 This is a fairly weak methodology (its unclear that the bordered counties are such good controls and nothing else happened to them as a whole in the treatment period).
 Results unused in the end.

 * `did_neighborcounty.do` implements Dube (2010)'s method to control for border county pair-time fixed effects (see the manuscript or the main README), on Kentucky to measure the effect of its vaccine lottery.
 Several errors are made in this do-file, which was a first attempt; for example, clustered standard errors are not used.
 Results unused in the end.